deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 Using Pre-computed Predictions
 ==============================

-As previously discussed, passing pre-computed predictions can be a good alternative to passing a model object in many scenarios.

 The predictions should be passed via the y_proba and y_pred arguments of the suite / check run method in the :ref:`appropriate format <predictions_format>`. y_pred receives the predicted values of the model and y_proba receives the probabilities per class, which is only required for classification tasks.